 Here are some solutions currently being considered:

 - Online testing: One response from a number of companies seems to be a growing shift to mass online testing prior to personal screening, using outsourced organisations such as SHL , or in-house assessment centres.
 Follow-up procedures include further assessment tools before finally personal interviews to evaluate cultural fit and social skills.

 - Network recommendations: seem to be becoming increasingly important and will favour candidates with strong personal networks possibly via well-connected family members or previous experience.
 In today’s economic climate this is not easy to come by and as we have seen with the flourishing unpaid intern sector both possibilities put less well placed candidates at a disadvantage.
-This is also a demographic which networks widely via Facebook, but generally hasn’t started to develop a professional network.
+This is also a demographic which networks widely via Facebook and other social media, but the younger part of the demographic have only just started to develop a professional network.

-Gen Y workers are some of the most independent-minded and tech-savvy workers employers have encountered.
+Gen Y and Gen Z workers are some of the most independent-minded and tech-savvy workers employers have encountered.
 Changing recruitment models seems to be necessary not just to attract the best candidates, but to identify them too.